near/docs/docs/roles/integrator/faq.md

 ### How does on-chain transaction finality work?

-Finality is deterministic, and requires 20 blocks (time for state change challenges) as well as (2/3 +1) signatures of the current validator set.
+Finality is deterministic, and requires 120 blocks (time for state change challenges) as well as (2/3 +1) signatures of the current validator set.

-In a normal operation, we expect this to happen right at 20 blocks.
+In a normal operation, we expect this to happen right at 120 blocks.

+Finality will be exposed via RPC when querying block or transaction.

+Our definition of finality is BOTH:
+- Block has quorum pre-commit from the finality gadget.
+See details of the finality gadget here: [https://near.ai/post](https://near.ai/post)
+- At least 120 blocks (2-3 minutes) built on top of the block of interest.
+This is relevant in case of invalid state transition in some shard.
+In case all shards are tracked and some mechanics to pause across nodes is employed, this is not needed.
+We recommend exchanges track all shards.

 ## Accounts